• Skip to content

 • for an entity: the person holds an interest of at least 20 per cent in the entity or

-• for a trust (including a unit trust): the person, together with any one or more associates, holds a beneficial interest in at least 20 per cent of the income or property of the trust.
+• for a trust (including a unit trust): the person, together with any one or more associates, holds a beneficial interest of at least 20 per cent of the income or property of the trust.

 Aggregate substantial interest